 It has always been clear, however, that patterns of inheritance are complicated.
 We've all seen some children who look very much like one parent, while others look like a mixture of the two.
 Still others might look like one of their grandparents or uncles and aunts.

 So how does heredity work?
 Today, most people are familiar with the ideas of genes and DNA, and that we inherit genes from our parents that encode all kinds of traits like skin color and some diseases.
 But imagine what it was like for 19th century scientists who didn't know anything about genes or chromosomes or DNA to try and answer this question.
-It was just too big to tackle all at once, so scientists began using their imaginations to break up the problem into more specific questions.
+It was just too big to tackle all at once, so scientists began using their imagination to break up the problem into more specific questions.
 There are many smaller and more specific questions that one could ask about how heredity works, such as:

 - "How do traits (like hair color) sometimes skip generations?"